Whippet Shedding

 Whippets have a light shedding level.
 Regular grooming keeps shedding manageable and your Whippet's coat healthy.

-With a typical weight of 25-40 lbs and lifespan of 12-15 yrs, the Whippet requires thoughtful care tailored to their specific breed characteristics.
+At 25-40 lbs with a 12-15 yrs lifespan, the Whippet has a health and temperament profile that rewards close attention rather than generic care.
 At 25-40 lbs with a life expectancy of 12-15 yrs, the Whippet represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Seasonal Changes